jvkumar/geoip/README.md

 ```
 You may get a popup to allow the traffic.
 Click `Allow`

-This server expose one  endpoint `GET /geolocations` with url parameter `ip`.
+This server exposes one endpoint `GET /geolocations` with url parameter `ip`.
 An example URI would be `http://localhost:8080/geolocations?ip=24.3.77.32`

 Change url parameter `ip` address as needed.
 It is a mandatory parameter.